tuewashere/3dMD_research_scripts/README.md

  - The 3dMDhand system can export/process ~50,000 frames in 8 hours.
  - Managing this amount of data and throughput can be difficult and these scripts should help with the collection process

 setup_3dmd_session.py generates an xml file that can be imported to 3dMD systems' software.
 The script will also generate 60 unique IDs for each recording of a collection session.
-It also create a yaml file containing the 60 unique IDs (refer to example_output.yaml).
+It also creates a yaml file containing the 60 unique IDs (refer to example_output.yaml).
 This yaml file can be used for several purposes.

 upload_ht_data.py is an example of how the yaml file can be used.
 Once the yaml file is edited, this script is able to upload the data to a GCP database with the proper gesture tags (refer to example_with_gestures.yaml).
 This script uses Datalab CLI which was scheduled to be deprecated on August 11, 2022.